Singleton Design Pattern

 Eagerly initialized Singleton

-public class EagerSingleton { private static final EagerSingleton INSTANCE = new EagerSingleton(); private EagerSingleton(){} public static EagerSingleton getInstance() { return INSTANCE; } }
+public class EagerSingleton { private static final EagerSingleton INSTANCE = new EagerSingleton(); private EagerSingleton(){} public static EagerSingleton getInstance() { return INSTANCE; } } -

 Lazily initialized Singleton

-public class LazySingleton { private static LazySingleton instance; private LazySingleton() {} public static LazySingleton getInstance() { if(instance == null) { instance = new LazySingleton(); } return instance; } }
+public class LazySingleton { private static LazySingleton instance; private LazySingleton() {} public static LazySingleton getInstance() { if(instance == null) { instance = new LazySingleton(); } return instance; } }- Problem: In concurrent environments it will fail miserably by creating more than one object and the code is not thread-safe.

 - Solution: Locking the critical section is vital in multithreaded environments, and in programming languages like